Ryderjj89/rsvp-manager/README.md

 #### Environment Variables

 These variables below are all for the email notifications.
-If you want to be able to send email notifications, each of these needs to be provided and filled out.
+If you want to be able to send email notifications correctly, each of these needs to be provided and filled out.

 | Variable | Description |
 | ------------- | ------------- |